RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

-<b>Unseen Witnesses-Victims - Playbook - Folder - Witnesses-Donations Interference Spun:</b>
+## Unseen Witnesses-Victims - Playbook - Folder - Witnesses-Donations Interference Spun:

 The ruining of Cases in Hollywood is nuanced - how is testimony influnced?